GlassBricks/StagedBlueprintPlanning/mod-portal/description.md

 - Automatic analysis and basic optimization

 ## Acknowledgements

+Gallery images from Nefrum's recent 100% runs (on speedrun.com).

 Thanks to the [AntiElitz factorio speedrunning community](https://discord.gg/AntiElitz), and [Warger](https://discord.com/invite/nfkbu6qSCj), who does plenty of 100% speedrunning, for providing feedback and inspiration for this mod.